Handle Harassment like a BOSS!

 Click on the link above to take you to the CEOP reporting page.
 It is a judgement-free zone and super simple to follow the steps to make a report.

 Congrats!
 You have handled harassment like a boss.
 Do you know anyone who has been impacted by sexting?
+Make sure you’re supportive, non-judgemental, and tell them how to get support.
 Help them to handle it like a boss too!

 Sexting is becoming increasingly common between young people.